AdeShennaike/AdeShennaike/README.md

 - 📫 How to reach me **shennike2386@hotmail.com**

-- ⚡ Fun fact **I'm a Army Vet 🎖 and a purple belt in Brazilian Jiu Jitsu! 🥋**
+- ⚡ Fun fact **I'm a Army Vet 🎖 and I hold a purple belt in Brazilian Jiu Jitsu! 🥋**

 <h3 align="left">Connect with me:</h3>
 <p align="left">